Skip to the content.

 reason: Confirm kubectl operation outside sandbox

 This matches when --context is passed explicitly, which is common in scripts and pipelines.
-If the active context was set with kubectl config use-context and commands run without the flag, these rules will not match; for that case, a custom TypeScript rule can call kubectl config current-context to detect the active context automatically.
+If the active context was set with kubectl config use-context and commands run without the flag, these rules will not match; for that case, match on kubeconfig contents instead (see the previous section).